 An easy walk from the centre of Huntly, with minimal overall ascent.
-The route incorporates some very scenic sections, with the impressive ruins of Huntly Castle adding an interesting historical dimension.
+The route incorporates some very scenic sections, with the impressive ruins of Huntly Castle, the old Castle Bridge, and the Castle Hotel all adding an interesting historical dimension.

 Duration: 2.25 hours.
 Continue reading “(132) Huntly-River Deveron-Castle Hotel Circuit (Aberdeenshire)”

 After a scenic walk-in along the Glenbuchat valley, there is a stiff climb up a heather-clad hillside to the Meikle and Little Firbriggs summits where there are wonderful views of the Glen below, and panoramic views to further afield, including towards the Cairngorms.

 Duration: 3.5 hours.
 Continue reading “(130) Glenbuchat-Meikle Firbriggs Circuit (Aberdeenshire)”

 Over a relatively short distance, this is a good hill walk through moorland, involving some steep ascents.
 The starkness of white-walled Corgarff Castle in the upland landscape, proximity to the Cairngorms and the high hills of upper Deeside, add to the sense of remoteness.

 Duration: 2.75 hours.
 Continue reading “(128) Corgarff Castle-Carn Oighreag Circuit (Aberdeenshire)”